huggingface/nanotron/docs/nanoset.md

        --tokenizer-name-or-path meta-llama/Llama-2-7b-hf
 </pre>

+The preprocessing script has to be launched with `torchrun` in order to spawn `--nproc-per-node` workers that will preprocess the dataset concurrently.
 The `--input` dataset can be either a Hugging Face Dataset from the Hub or a `.json` file.
 The processed dataset will be stored in *`--output-prefix`_input_ids.npy*.
 In `--tokenizer-name-or-path`, we will have to specify a tokenizer in the same way as we do when using `AutoTokenizers.from_pretrained(...)`.

 The output will be one file named, in this case, `my-llama2-dataset_input_ids.npy`.
 We will then have to specify this file in the `dataset_path` field in the config file.